nitindandriyal/simple-matching-engine/README.md

 ### Simple design
 Limit Order Book uses sparse arrays to store the prices to take the advantage of prices for an instrument being usually close to each other
-There is one array for bids and other for asks just to maintain simplicity The interface that covers all the methods in the technical spec document is DigiMatchingEngine with below methods:
+There is one array for bids and other for asks just to maintain simplicity The interface that covers all the service methods MatchingEngine with below methods:
 ```
 - void sendOrder(Order order)
 - OrderBookSnapshot getOrderBook(String pair)